PrakritiAgrawal6/furniture_addToCart_JS/README.md

 ### Project Overview

-This project is a simple e-commerce application that allows users to view a list of furniture products and add them to a shopping cart.
+This project is an e-commerce application that allows users to view a list of furniture products and add them to a shopping cart.
 It utilizes JavaScript to dynamically load product data from a JSON file, manage a shopping cart, and interact with local storage to persist cart items.

 ### Features and Functionality